slavailn/Hemp_RNAseq_workflow/section2_downloading_public_data.md

  vdb-config -i
 ```
 to invoke a configuration panel and check what that directory is, the same command allows to change it.

+3. For convenience we will create *fastq* directory and move SRA files there.
+Next we will convert SRA to fastq: